Skip to main content

 What you need to do

-First, read the Installation page to install the plugin.
+First, install and configure the plugin.

-Then, read and follow the instructions in the Getting Started page.
 This will give you a minimal working dungeon.

-section to know what the plugin has to offer on top of the basics.
+You can then read the Advanced Features section to know what the plugin has to offer on top of the basics.

 An example project is available if you want to try a minimal working project.